iii) Material accounting policies

 Level 3 — Valuation techniques for which the lowest level input that is significant to the fair value measurement is Unobservable

-For assets and liabilities that are recognized in the financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by re-assessing categorization (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period or each case.
+For assets and liabilities that are recognized in the financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by re¬ assessing categorization (based on the lowest level input that is significant to the fair value measurement

-For the purpose of fair value disclosures, the Company has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy as explained above.
+For the purpose of fair value disclosures, the Company has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy, as explained above.

 j) Revenue recognition from sale of products and services Recognition

-Sales (including scrap sales) are recognised when control of products is transferred to the buyer as per the terms of the contract and are accounted for net of returns and rebates.
+Sales (including scrap sales) are recognised when ownership of products is transferred to the buyer as per the terms of the contract and are accounted for net of returns and rebates.
 Control of products refers to the ability to direct the use of and obtain substantially all of the remaining benefits from products.
 Sales, as disclosed, are exclusive of goods and services tax.

 To determine if it is acting as a principal or as an agent, the Company assesses whether it has exposure to the significant risks and rewards associated with the rendering of logistics services.
-Revenue from rendering of logistic services provided to its customer after the transfer of control of underlying goods is recognized on net basis i.e. after deducting the amount contractually payable to transporters out of the total consideration received and is recognized once the facilitation of such service is done
+Revenue from rendering of logistic services provided to its customer after the transfer of control of underlying goods is recognized on net basis, i.e., after deducting the amount contractually payable to transporters out of the total consideration received and is recognized once the facilitation of such service is done as the Company does not assume any performance obligation.

-Income in respect of service contracts, which are generally in the nature of providing infrastructure and support services, are recognised in statement of profit and loss when such services are rendered.
+I ncome in respect of service contracts, which are generally in the nature of providing infrastructure and support services, are recognised in statement of profit and loss when such services are rendered.
 Customers are invoiced periodically (generally on monthly basis).

-The Company recognises contract liabilities for consideration received in respect of unsatisfied performance obligations and reports these amounts as other liabilities in the balance sheet.
-Similarly, if the Company satisfies a performance obligation before it receives the consideration, the Company recognises either a contract asset or a receivable in its balance sheet, depending on whether something other than the passage of time is required before the consideration is due.
+the Company satisfies a performance obligation before it receives the consideration, the Company recognises either a contract asset or a receivable in its balance sheet, depending on whether something other than the passage of time is required before the consideration is due.

 Measurement

 The Company considers the terms of the contract and its customary business practices to determine the transaction price.
-The transaction price is the amount of consideration to which the Company expects to be entitled in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties (for example, indirect taxes).
+The transaction price is the amount of consideration to which the Company expects to be entitled, in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties (for example, indirect taxes).
 The consideration promised in a contract with a customer may include fixed consideration, variable consideration (if reversal is less likely in future), or both.
 The sale of goods is typically made under credit payment terms differing from customer to customer and ranges between 0-90 days.
+No element of financing is deemed present as the sales are largely made on advance payment terms or with credit term of not more than one year.

-The transaction price is allocated by the Company to each performance obligation (or distinct good or service) in an amount that depicts the amount of consideration to which it expects to be entitled in exchange for transferring the promised goods or services to the customer.
+The transaction price is allocated by the Company to each performance obligation (or distinct good or service) in an amount that depicts the amount of consideration to which it expects to be entitled, in exchange for transferring the promised goods or services to the customer.

 Periodically, the Company enters into volume or other rebate programs where once a certain volume or other conditions are met, it refunds the customer some portion of the amounts previously billed or paid.
 For such arrangements, the Company only recognizes revenue for the amounts it ultimately expects to realize from the customer.
-The Company estimates the variable consideration for these programs using the most likely amount method or the expected value method, whichever approach best predicts the amount of the consideration based on the terms of the contract and available information and updates its estimates in each reporting period.
+The Company estimates the variable consideration for these programs using the most likely amount method or the expected value method, whichever approach best predicts the amount of the consideration, based on the terms of the contract and available information and updates its estimates in each reporting period.

 k) Income recognition Interest income

-I nterest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset except for financial assets that subsequently become credit impaired.
-For credit-impaired financial assets the effective interest rate is applied to the net carrying amount of the financial asset (after deduction of the loss allowance).
+Interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset, except for financial assets that subsequently become credit impaired.
+For credit- impaired financial assets, the effective interest rate is applied to the net carrying amount of the financial asset (after deduction of the loss allowance).

 Dividends

-and at FVOCI.
-Dividends are recognised as other income in profit or loss when the right to receive payment is established.
+Dividends are received from financial assets at fair value through profit or loss and at FVOCI.
+Dividends are recognised as other income in statement of profit and loss when the right to receive payment is established.
 This applies even if they are paid out of pre-acquisition profits, unless the dividend clearly represents a recovery of part of the cost of the investment.

 l) Financial instruments